aheck/clib/README.md

 cmake --build . --config Release
 ```

-The following build types are supported:
+The following build types are supported (only on UNIX):

 |Name | Description |
 |---|---|